William Howard Taft: Moving apart from Roosevelt

-During the 1910 midterm election campaign, Roosevelt involved himself in New York politics, while Taft with donations and influence tried to secure the election of the Republican gubernatorial candidate in Ohio, former lieutenant governor Warren G. Harding.
+During the 1910 midterm election campaign, Roosevelt involved himself in New York politics.
+With donations and influence, Taft meanwhile tried to secure the election of Ohio's Republican gubernatorial nominee, former lieutenant governor Warren G. Harding.
 The Republicans suffered losses in the 1910 elections as the Democrats took control of the House and slashed the Republican majority in the Senate.
-In New Jersey, Democrat Woodrow Wilson was elected governor, and Harding lost his race in Ohio.
+In New Jersey, Democrat Woodrow Wilson was elected governor, and Harding lost in Ohio.

 After the election, Roosevelt continued to promote progressive ideals, a New Nationalism, much to Taft's dismay.
-Roosevelt attacked his successor's administration, arguing that its guiding principles were not that of the party of Lincoln, but those of the Gilded Age.
+Roosevelt attacked his successor's administration, arguing that its guiding principles were not those of the party of Lincoln, but those of the Gilded Age.
 The feud continued on and off through 1911, a year in which there were few elections of significance.
-Wisconsin Senator La Follette announced a presidential run as a Republican, and was backed by a convention of progressives.
-Roosevelt began to move into a position for a run in late 1911, writing that the tradition that presidents not run for a third term only applied to consecutive terms.
+Senator Robert La Follette announced a presidential run as a Republican, and was backed by a convention of progressives.
+Roosevelt began to move into a position for a run in late 1911, writing that the tradition that presidents not run for a third term applied only to consecutive terms.

-Roosevelt was receiving many letters from supporters urging him to run, and Republican office-holders were organizing on his behalf.
-Balked on many policies by an unwilling Congress and courts in his full term in the White House, he saw manifestations of public support he believed would sweep him to the White House with a mandate for progressive policies that would brook no opposition.
+Roosevelt received many letters from supporters urging him to run, and Republican office-holders were organizing on his behalf.
+Thwarted on many policies by an unwilling Congress and courts in his full term in the White House, he saw manifestations of public support he believed would sweep him to the White House with a mandate for progressive policies that would brook no opposition.
 In February, Roosevelt announced he would accept the Republican nomination if it was offered to him.
 Taft felt that if he lost in November, it would be a repudiation of the party, but if he lost renomination, it would be a rejection of himself.
 He was reluctant to oppose Roosevelt, who helped make him president, but having become president, he was determined to be president, and that meant not standing aside to allow Roosevelt to gain another term.